Vsun22/Foundation-Of-Programming-C-Programming-/README.md

 This file is a documentation of my understanding on C and my various assignments (1-22) and my mini project

+I understood that these assignments cover the basic concepts of C programming step by step.
+They include decision making programs like checking leap year, Armstrong number, prime number, and pass/fail result.
+Some assignments focus on loops and functions such as factorial, multiplication tables, sine series, and random numbers.
+I also learned about arrays, matrices, and strings through operations like palindrome checking, reversal, and substring search.
+There are assignments on structures and file handling, which help in managing employee data and copying file contents.
+Menu driven programs are also included to improve logical thinking and user interaction.
+Overall, these assignments help in understanding important C concepts like operators, loops, arrays, functions, pointers, structures, and files.

  ASSIGNMENT - 1                     Write a program in C to check whether a given year is a leap year
  ASSIGNMENT - 2                     Write a menu driven program in C to implement the basic  arithmetic  operations such as addition, subtraction, multiplication and division
  ASSIGNMENT - 3                     Write a program in C to generate multiplication tables for a given number.